micro-os-plus/micro-test-plus-xpack/README.md

 - the main result of the test is passed back to the system as the process exit code.

-If there is at least one successful tests and there are no failed tests, each test suite is considered successful;
+If there is at least one successful test and there are no failed tests, each test suite is considered successful;
 if all tests suites are successful, the process returns 0 as exit value.